sdr-enthusiasts/docker-planefence/README.md

 ## Getting help

 - If you need further support, please join the #planefence channel at the [SDR Enthusiasts Discord Server](https://discord.gg/VDT25xNZzV) and look for "@kx1t" to your message.
-Alternatively, email me at <kx1t@amsat.org>.
+Alternatively, email me at `kx1t {at} kx1t {dot} com`.

 That's all!